 The first step to making yummy Peanut Patties is boiling the peanuts in a sugary candy mixture.

-In a 4-quart saucepan, combine the peanuts, sugar, corn syrup, and water.
+In a 4-quart saucepan, combine the raw peanuts, sugar, corn syrup, and water.

 Heat over medium heat until the mixture starts to boil.

-Continue stirring the sugar mixture until it reaches 240 degrees F on a candy thermometer.
+Continue stirring the sugar mixture with a wooden spoon until it reaches 240 degrees F on a candy thermometer.

 This is the magic temperature – 240 degrees F.